WilhelmusLab/ice-floe-tracker-pipeline/PythonSetupForIFTPipeline.jl/README.md

 It should be used once before IFTPipeline.jl is instantiated.
 It will:

-- Create a new `base` Conda environment which PyCall will use,
-- Install dependencies to that environment,
-- Rebuild PyCall using the updated environment.
+- Build PyCall using the `Conda.jl` package.

 Since the `base` environment is shared between all PyCall instances by default, it only needs to be run if the Conda environment is:
 - missing – as in a new installation, or